Brain tumor, breast cancer, colon cancer, congenital heart disease, heart arrhythmia. See more conditions.

 Jason D. Doles, Ph.D., and researchers in the Skeletal Muscle Wasting and Progenitor Cell Biology Lab at Mayo Clinic study muscle regeneration, wasting disorders and tissue stem cells using diverse experimental model systems and cutting-edge cell and molecular biology tools and technologies.

-Current clinical interventions for muscle disease and wasting are inadequate.
-Dr. Doles believes that a better understanding of muscle stem cell behavior and function will lead to novel and innovative therapies that will improve patient quality of life by precisely controlling muscle growth and regression.
+Current clinical interventions for muscle wasting are inadequate.
+Dr. Doles believes that a better understanding of muscle stem cell behavior and function will lead to novel and innovative therapies that boost the endogenous regenerative capacity of skeletal muscle and improve patient quality of life.

 Learn about clinical trials that address specific scientific questions about human health and disease.

 See the peer-reviewed findings I have published as a result of my research.

 Review my research fingerprint, network, grants, projects, publications, Scopus profile, and Altmetrics scores and badges.

 Mayo Clinic is a nonprofit organization and proceeds from Web advertising help support our mission.
 Mayo Clinic does not endorse any of the third party products and services advertised.

 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.org," "Mayo Clinic Healthy Living," and the triple-shield Mayo Clinic logo are trademarks of Mayo Foundation for Medical Education and Research.